GammonDigital/IndoorLocation/README.md

 4) Edit the script
 - Under # Variables, give a name to the Raspberry Pi (this will be used as the scannerId, e.g. "P0DJ") and edit the RSSI threshold.

+5) Config to run on boot
+- /etc/rc.local